Chronic Pain and Depression: Why They Occur Together and How Ketamine Addresses Both

 The Bidirectional Relationship: More Than Coincidence

 The statistics are striking.
-Up to 85% of patients with chronic pain experience significant depression.
-Conversely, people with depression are three to four times more likely to develop chronic pain conditions.
-This isn't coincidence — it's biology.
+Up to 85 percent of patients with chronic pain experience significant depression.
+People with depression are three to four times more likely to develop chronic pain conditions.
+None of that is coincidence.
+It's biology.

 Shared Neurotransmitter Pathways